chriskonnertz/translation-factory/README.md

 ## Configuration

 Open `config/translation_factory.php` with a text editor to change the configuration.
 All entries are documented.
+Especially take a look at the `additional_languages` key.
+In this array you may add language codes of the languages that you want to support.
+Translation Factory tires to auto-detect these languages but this will only be successful if there are at least one translation file for each of these languages, so better add them to the array.

 ## User Accounts With Laravel